dseguy/data-combinator/README.md

 This method adds a closure, a callback or an arrow function as a value.
 The closure will be called for each item to generate a new value.
 The closure will receive an (array) argument with all the previously created values (in the order of adding).
 That way, it may create a new value, based on previously generated values.

+When using a closure or an arrow function, it is possible to access a unique Identifier with the `$this->uniqueId` property.
+The uniqueId is an int, starting at 1, and incremented each usage.

 ```php

 $m = new Datacombinator\Matrix();